MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

  [0.5 0.0 0.0 0.5]]
 ```

 From the output, you can see that the completely depolarizing noise maps all input density operators to the same output, namely $𝟙 / 2$.
-That is, completely depolarizing noise replaces whatever state we had with the maximially mixed state.
+That is, completely depolarizing noise replaces whatever state we had with the maximally mixed state.

 The depolarizing noise can also be of a finite strength (that is, *not completely* depolarizing) by taking a linear combination of the identity and completely depolarizing processes.